Interested in a private Skywatching Science Night for your group? Click here!

 - Learn where to look for major constellations

-Still have questions about Skywatching?
+Still have questions about our skywatching events?
 Check out our Skywatching FAQs.

-Morehead skywatching sessions are a variety of site throughout the Triangle region.
+Morehead skywatching sessions are offered at a variety of sites throughout the Triangle region.

-- Little River Regional Park, off Guess Road at the Durham/Orange county border (click here for directions) and
+- Little River Regional Park, off of Guess Road at the Durham/Orange county border (click here for directions)

-- Dorothea Dix Park located in downtown Raleigh, near Umstead Dr. (Click here for directions).
+- Dorothea Dix Park located in downtown Raleigh, at the Big Field on Blair Drive (click here for directions)

-Skywatching sessions may also be hosted at Stagville State Historic Site, The Durham Hotel, and other special locations.
+Skywatching sessions may also be hosted at Historic Stagville, The Durham Hotel, the Morehead Sundial, and other special locations.
 Please see the calendar events for location details.

 To request a skywatching session at another location, contact email@example.com.